copelandbrandon/Jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by means of a real world example where you inherit an existing codebase and complete tickets for bugs and missing features.

 ## Created as a project for Lighthouse Labs